Skip to main content

 Parent involvement is crucial to a child’s daily success in school.
 The efforts of the Olive School PTA, Site Council, and ELAC directly support programs and materials to enhance the daily instructional program.
 The strong commitment of our parents/guardians and families is reflected in the high level of classroom volunteers and the concrete results of the PTA’s fundraising efforts.
 The PTA provides assemblies and field trips for extended learning, organizes after-school enrichment classes for all students, and supports collaborative community events such as the Halloween celebration and the Tour of Novato.
 The staff is committed to continued collaboration with our school Leadership Team, PTA, ELAC, and the broader community to strengthen the support we can offer students to achieve their educational potential.

-The Olive Elementary campus is situated on thirteen acres and features 21 classrooms, a multipurpose room/cafeteria, library, staff lounge, computer lab, shade structure, and three playgrounds.
-Originally constructed in 1952, a recent remodeling modernized our multi-use room, computer lab, and classrooms.
+The Olive Elementary campus is situated on thirteen acres and features 21 classrooms, a multipurpose room/cafeteria, library, staff lounge, shade structure, two outdoor classrooms, and three playgrounds.
+Originally constructed in 1952, Olive has undergone significant modernization, including updated classrooms and a renovated multipurpose room.
+A newly built front office now provides dedicated workspace for the many staff members who support our students each day.

-The kindergarten classes have their own fenced playground.
-There’s a split-terraced upper playground for 1st and 2nd grades, and a split-terraced lower playground and playing field for 3rd, 4th, and 5th grades.
-In addition, the City of Novato maintains an adjacent fenced playing field.
+The playgrounds have also been recently refurbished and updated to better support safe play and student engagement.
+Kindergarten students enjoy their own fenced playground.
+There is a split-terraced upper playground for 1st and 2nd grade students, and a split-terraced lower playground and playing field for 3rd, 4th, and 5th grade students.
+In addition, the City of Novato maintains an adjacent fenced playing field for community use.

-The school’s library, staffed by a full-time Library Clerk, provides an extensive variety of reference and special interest materials, and hundreds of educational and recreational books.
-Students visit the library regularly during class time and are encouraged to visit before and after school.
-Nine computer workstations within the library are connected to the Internet so students can access resources and information online.
+Our library, staffed by a full-time Library Clerk, offers a wide selection of reference materials, special interest resources, and hundreds of educational and recreational books.
+Students visit the library regularly during class time and are encouraged to develop a lifelong love of reading.

 Chromebooks are accessible to all 2nd - 5th grade students in the classroom.
 Class sets of IPads are available for students to use in TK – 1st grades.
 Computer skills and concepts are integrated throughout standard curriculum which helps to prepare students for technological growth and other opportunities.
 Students have been trained in the following programs: Type to Learn, STAR Reading, Accelerated Reader, IXL, Starfall, Websites of adopted curriculum series, and the Google Suite.